stanislav3316/stanislav3316.github.io/content/posts/14-08-2023-ways-of-conveying-events-in-async-system.md

 ## Conclusion
 Each option has trade-offs to consider in you architecture and domain.
-So that you could make right choice make sure you think over you DevOps environment, team's  expertise, business and domain restrictions.
+So that you could make right choice, make sure you think over you DevOps environment, team's  expertise, business and domain restrictions.

 ## Further Reading
 1. [Events in Event-Driver Architecture](https://stanislav3316.github.io/posts/06-08-2023-events-in-event-driven-arch/)